 Does our organization need to receive revenue from a variety of sources before applying to OAC?

-How do we submit financial and statistical information?
+Why do we have to submit financial and statistical information?

 The financial and statistical data provides important information for the assessment of your application.
 It also provides funders with information to help them advocate effectively on behalf of the arts.